imattking/open-weather-web-app-demo/README.md

 # Open Weather Web App!

-The *Weather Look-er-Up-er* is a lightweight, fluid & responsive web app that allows the user to easily check weather conditions in his or her geographical location.
+The *Weather Look-er-Up-er* is a lightweight, fluid & responsive web app that allows the user to easily check weather conditions in their geographical location.
 It was built almost entirely with client-side scripting, a few meaningful API calls, and a lot of love!

 **Link to project:** https://imattking-weather-app.netlify.app/